emmabry/lexbrief/project-notes/project_plan.md

 **Using**: RAG - LLaMa 3.1
 I have gotten this working decently, so the goal for this going forward is to improve performance for the web app (response times etc), and also to test out edge cases such as nonsense questions.

+**Additional feature**: Pre-generate 3-5 questions after document upload to help user engage with the text.

 ## GUI